 The Church of St. Lawrence

-The church, dedicated to St. Lawrence, dates back to the 14th century, though there was a church on the site for some time before that - since before the Norman conquest in fact.
+The church, dedicated to St. Lawrence and Grade 1 listed, dates back to the 14th century, though there was a church on the site for some time before that - since before the Norman conquest in fact.
 The greatest change probably happened in 1869 after the then rector (W.D.
 Bailey) visited the Holy Land.
 In the chancel there is a mosaic of marble fragments from Rome and granite from the Holy Land.
 The cross is made from alabaster which came from a temple near the Sphinx.
 More information on the church can be found by following this link.